Tuesday, March 3, 2015

 We saw a sign posted that read: PIER 39 Harassment of the Sea Lions is a Violation of the Marine Mammal Protection Act.
 No docking, approaching, feeding, or throwing objects allowed.

-We stopped in at Candy Baron to buy some saltwater taffy, they have sixty-six varieties to choose from and Lora bought Meadow a colorful sucker.
+We stopped in at Candy Baron to buy some saltwater taffy.
+They have 66 varieties to choose from, and Lora bought Meadow a colorful sucker.

-We all rode the San Francisco Carousel that was handcrafted in Italy and I filmed Lora holding Meadow as the Carousel went around, up and down.
+We all rode the San Francisco Carousel, handcrafted in Italy, and I filmed Lora holding Meadow as the Carousel went up and down.

-At Pier 39 Marina we saw 39 houses, with a 300-berth marina double-fingered wooden dock, boat slips that housed, sailboats powerboats, yachts, and a very large white cruise boat with the name Regent painted in black on it.
+At Pier 39 Marina, we saw 39 houses, a 300-berth marina with a double-fingered wooden dock, boat slips that housed sailboats and powerboats, and a vast white cruiser with the name Regent painted in black.

-Lora wanted to drive down Pacific One Highway, this is the road that runs along, the coastlines of California.
+Lora wanted to drive down Pacific One Highway, the road that runs along California's coast.

 Lora needed direction, so when we spotted a parked police officer, she pulled over next to him and asked for directions.